Skip to main content

 2. damage college property;

-3. create litter or clutter on college property;
+3. create trash or messiness on college property;

 4. block doorway glass;